DEV-learn-co-students/bash-path-activity-compliance-test/README.md

 ( ) $DOG
 ( ) $LLLLLLLL

-?: If a gem exists in three different folders in your $PATH, which version of the gem will your system use?
+?: If Ruby exists in three different folders in your $PATH, which version of Ruby will your system use?

-( ) The latest version of the gem
+( ) The latest stable version of Ruby
-( ) The version that is located in the first directory in the list that includes the gem ( ) The version that is located in the last directory in the list that includes the gem
+( ) The version that is located in the first directory in the list that includes Ruby ( ) The version that is located in the last directory in the list that includes Ruby

 ?: True or False: Running `rvm use system` will modify your $PATH.